Vivien Chan is a design historian, educator, writer, and imagemaker based in the UK.

 Space

-I research, write, and teach about space.
+I research, write, and teach about space and culture.
 I think about materials, relationships, and how people connect in space.

 I’m also interested in multi-disciplinary research methodologies and archives.
 Moving through space and experiencing it holistically forms my thinking of the research itself.
 Touching the page, tasting and smelling the market, navigating the landscape, making light or deep conversation, all help to ground myself in the work.